formal-verification-research/IVy-Models/README.md

 # Scaling Up Network-on-Chip Verification
-As presented by Landon Taylor, Sanghamitra Roy, and Zhen Zhang.
+As presented by Landon Taylor and Zhen Zhang.

 See <https://formal-verification-research.github.io> for more information